 - ix.
 Renovations and small new structures and spaces may require less space for providing telecommunications services.
 In those cases, a single TR with less total square footage is adequate to serve the space.
 Project Manager and Design Professional shall consult EITS to determine the actual size required for those TR. - x.
 In new buildings, TR shall be ideally designed to be vertically aligned directly above each other. - xi.
-All walls in TR will be furnished with full size panels of 4' x 8' x 3/4" fire-rated plywood backboards painted on all sides with two coats of latex grey paint suitable for adherence to a wood substrate.
-Paint should be applied such that a block-out is left identifying the fire-rated stamp on each individual piece of plywood. - xii.
+All walls in TR will be furnished with full size panels of 4' x 8' x $\frac{3}{4}$ " thick plywood backboards painted on all sides with fire retardant paint and mounted to all walls of the room. - xii.
 All access doors in the TR shall open outward unless prohibited by local codes.
 Inward swinging doors eliminate three (3) feet of useable wall space, therefore; room size shall be increased to compensate for the lost area. - xiii.
 The Design Professional is responsible for confirming that floor loading meets all applicable codes and shall confirm that the loads of the actual equipment to be housed are within the requirements. - xiv.
 To minimize dust and static electricity, floors shall be sealed concrete.
 Carpet is prohibited. - xv.
 TR shall not have ceilings other than exposed structure. - xvi.
 These rooms must not house, or be near equipment (minimum of 10 foot radius) that emits high RF / Electronic Magnetic Interference radiation, or be exposed to any other adverse environmental conditions. - xvii.
 For security reasons TR shall solely be used for network infrastructure and network electronics.
 Use of TR for storage, office space, etc. is prohibited. - xviii.
-It is highly recommended that these rooms be equipped with a pre-active (dry pipe) sprinkler system in lieu of the traditional fire control sprinkler approach- - xix.
+It is highly recommended that these rooms be equipped with a pre-active (dry pipe) sprinkler system in lieu of the traditional fire control sprinkler approach. - xix.
 Each TR must be provided with a means of wiring egress.
 It is recommended that this be accomplished by providing four (4) 3-inch or 4-inch diameter (deemed as appropriate by EITS) "home run" conduits with pull string in each conduit with pull boxes if needed, running from MDF to IDF #1 to IDF #2, etc., or by providing four 4-inch conduit sleeves in each TR room.
-However if this latter sleeve approach is used, the sleeves must extend to the cable tray in the hall. - xx.
+However if this latter sleeve approach is used, the sleeves must extend to the cable tray in the hall. - vx.
 Under no circumstances shall any conduit contain more than two (2) 90 degree bends nor exceed 180 degrees of total bend without the installation of pull box(s) to accomplish the above. - xxi.
 Cabling in walls is required to be in conduit; however, conduit home runs for telecommunications cabling are prohibited.
 At times, typically for security reasons, home run conduit may be necessary, but shall be approved through the variance process.
 Refer to Section 27 05 29 Hangers and Supports for Communications Systems. - xxii.
 Fire Wall Penetrations - a.
 Assume that an existing TR wall that goes all the way to the decking of the floor above it, or to the roof, is a firewall.
-All such walls are assumed to be firewalls unless the Contractor has specific and documented
+All such walls are assumed to be firewalls unless the Contractor has specific and documented evidence to the contrary.
+If the Work utilizes an existing penetration through a fire rated wall, the Contractor is responsible for properly resealing the penetration per applicable codes.